eric-k-zhu/2wheeledTraveler/README.md

 - In order to start developing we are using expo to run our application during development.
 Follow the steps to install on the expo guide.
 - Our application is developed off the back of React Native and so to start development, follow the steps to install React-Native.
 - We use npm to build our application and include all of our packages that we use so during installation of React-Native and Node.js make sure to include Node Packet Manager as well.
-- After gaining access to our repository, to start development run `npm install` to install all packages neccessary to run our application.
+- After gaining access to our repository, to start development run `npm install` to install all packages necessary to run our application.
 - When ready to run a local server, run `npm start` this should run a script to automatically start expo.
 This can be verified by checking the `package.json` file.
 - This start guide was written on 11/15/2019 and verified by Eric K Zhu(ekzhu703@gmail.com) on Windows 10; email me with any questions.